3/4 Cup (170 gr.) lukewarm milk

 1/4 Cup lukewarm water

-In a small bowl, place the raisins with 1/4 cup of water and place in the microwave for a minute – The raisins will absorb the water when hot and make them softer.
+In a small bowl, place the chopped dates with 1/4 cup of water and place in the microwave for a minute – The dates will absorb all the water when hot and make them softer.

-In a bowl of a stand mixer, pour the warm milk, yeast and sugar and let the yeast activate for 5 minutes and pour the remaining ingredients.
+In a bowl of a stand mixer, pour the warm milk, yeast and sugar and let the yeast activate for 5 minutes and pour the remaining ingredients except the butter.

 Mix at low speed for 2 minutes for all the ingredients to come together.